 The Beverly Hills adjacent museum has been located at the Jewish Federation Goldsmith Center on Wilshire Boulevard nearly 20 years.
 A big draw for families with young children especially, the Zimmer has hosted roughly 85,000 guests annually at its 14,000 square foot space.
 The new Cayton Museum in Downtown Santa Monica increases that size to 21,000 square feet and is expected to draw 250,000 visitors annually.
 This level of popularity is easy to imagine, situated walking distance from hugely popular family destinations like the Santa Monica Pier, the Santa Monica Aquarium, the Third Street Promenade, Tongva Park, and, of course, the beach.
 Adding a children's museum to the mix sounds like a slam dunk.

-Move-in day is in spring of 2019, and the current location closes with a farewell party on February 10, 2019.
+Opening day is slated for late June 2019 (the old location closed with a farewell party on February 10, 2019).
 For those sad to be losing the mid-city location, the Expo line might soften the blow; the museum is located right next to the last stop on the rail line to the sea.

 The Zimmer is already popular for its play areas, educational programs, camps, classes, and parties; the new location will be adding a museum store as well as expanding a program for underserved teens.
 The move has been several years in the planning, according to board chair Andy Kaplan, with the goal of reaching many more families with its free and paid programs.

 The museum will be located on Level 3, in the former Market location.
 Photo courtesy of Santa Monica Place